andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST FEW DAYS :
 - methods of booting into an OS
 - traditional VMs vs. JVM vs. LLVM
-- DNS, A records, AAAA records, CNAME records
+- DNS, resource record types